selwynpolit/d9book/book/caching.md

 2. The number of cache tags varies widely by site and the specific response.
 If it's a response that depends on many other things, there will be many cache tags.
 More than 1000 cache tags on a response will be rare.
 3. But, of course, this guideline (~1000 tags/response is sufficient) may and will evolve over time, as we A) see more real-world applications use it, B) see systems specifically leverage/build on top of this capability.

 Finally, anything beyond 1000 cache tags probably indicates a deeper problem: that the response is overly complex, that it should be split up.
-Nothing prevents you going beyond that number in Drupal, but it may require manual fine tuning which is acceptable for such extremely complex use cases.
+Nothing prevents you going beyond that number in Drupal, but it may require manual fine-tuning which is acceptable for such extremely complex use cases.
 Arguably, that's the case even for far less than 1000 cache tags.

 Read [some details about using cache tags with Varnish on drupal.org - updated July 2023](https://www.drupal.org/docs/drupal-apis/cache-api/cache-tags-varnish)
 Also check out [Configuring Varnish for Drupal](https://www.varnish-software.com/developers/tutorials/configuring-varnish-drupal/)